Court System Not Divorce Act Needs Overhaul

 How does divorce work with wedding gifts?

-Traditionally, wedding gifts are items given to a couple to celebrate and commemorate their union with one another.
-Keeping the gifts, splitting the gifts, donating, or throwing out the gifts are some of the options you can consider once a separation is decided.
+Traditionally, wedding gifts are given to a couple to celebrate and commemorate their union.
+Once a separation is decided, you can consider keeping the gifts, splitting the gifts, donating, or throwing out the gifts.

 Will you have any use for the gift?
 Why do you want a gift?
 Can someone else benefit from the gift?
 Ultimately, what you decide to do is between you and your spouse.

 As difficult as it may be, try to be objective and civil about the matter.
-It will go a long way for you in starting your new life.
+It will go a long way for you to start your new life.

 A parent can be found in contempt

 In Ontario, a recent case dealt with the issue of whether a parent can be found in contempt of an access order.
-This happened because one parent was refused parenting time on the basis that the child didn’t want to go see that parent.
-So can you force a child to go with the parent?
+This happened because one parent was refused parenting time.
+After all, the child didn’t want to see that parent.
+So, can you force a child to go with the parent?

 In one court case, the parents had two daughters.
-A temporary order had been made mandating that the older daughter was to reside primarily with the father and the younger daughter was to remain with the mother.
+A temporary order had been made mandating that the older daughter reside primarily with the father and the younger daughter remain with the mother.

-When a family law firm has to get involved, it means things had gone bad.
+Things have gone bad when a family law firm has to get involved.

 Related: Ontario to change child support law to give adult children with disabilities access to parental cash

-In this case, a father was to have access time with the younger daughter every second weekend.
-Her mother had a history of bringing unsuccessful motions to limit or terminate the father’s access to the youngest daughter and the father had brought a previous contempt application dealing with the issue of access.
+In this case, a father would have access to time with the younger daughter every second weekend.
+Her mother had a history of bringing unsuccessful motions to limit or terminate the father’s access to the youngest daughter.
+The father had brought a previous contempt application dealing with the issue of access.

 At this step in the proceedings, the father was bringing another contempt application for the mother’s failure to deal with an order of specified access.